JohannesTheo/multi_object_datasets_torch/README.md

 Lerchner, A., & Burgess, C. P. (2021).
 SIMONe: View-Invariant, Temporally-Abstracted Object Representations via Unsupervised Video Decomposition.
 Advances in Neural Information Processing Systems.

-### Open TODOs

-- TODO: Compare default split sizes to papers (currently same as object-centric lib)
-- TODO: Add `segmentation_metrics.py`
-- TODO: Do explicit tests with older versions of python, tf and torch.
-- TODO: Should we provide already converted hdf5 files?
-I'm open for suggestions where to host such files :)